Guide to Becoming a Nurse Anesthetist (CRNA)

-In conclusion, while it takes time and massive dedication, being a nurse anesthetist is rewarding.
+While it takes time and massive dedication, being a nurse anesthetist is rewarding.
 For one, you get to work independently while getting paid to do what you love – providing care.
-To make the process easier and more exciting, Incredible Health helps you find your dream job as well as manage your career.
+To make the process easier, and more exciting, Incredible Health helps you find your dream job as well as manage your career.
 We provide 100% free resources to help continue your education, in addition to exclusive events and community support.